 The Fil-Am Vancouver Scholarship Award

-Our 2019 Scholarship Application for Calendar Year 2020 is OPEN.
+The FAAV Scholarship Application for Calendar Year 2023 is now CLOSED.

 1. Must be a permanent resident of Clark County, Washington.

 2. Must be a high school senior by the time of selection and award, or must be currently pursuing a vocational, certificate, technical, associate, or bachelor's degree program.
 A student pursuing an advanced degree program is not qualified.

 3. If attending a college or university, must be registered for at least 6 credit hours.

 4. Members and family members of the FAAV Scholarship Committee are not eligible to apply.

 6. The Scholarship Award must be used no later than the immediate calendar year following the date of the award, otherwise, it will be forfeited.

 including employment history.

 5. Personal photo in jpg or png format.